Table of Contents

 Those hearing the voice of employees around DE&I for the first time are forming a baseline to learn specifically about what work they have to do.
 Feedback could point to the need for unconscious bias training, or a review of recruitment and promotion practices, for instance.

-Frequent pulse surveying is on the uptake
+Frequent pulse surveying is on the uptick

 Until COVID hit, pulse surveys hadn’t been on the radar of a significant number of companies.
 Many had reservations about frequency impacting participation rates.
 Others didn’t realize it was even an option.